gdos/TerminalApps/README.md

 # TerminalApps
 Fun puzzle games that run on any terminal on any OS.

-All source code is under "releases" named "termapps25jun16.tar"
+All source code is under "releases" named "termapps28jun16.tar"

-# TerminalApps v 1.0.1
+# TerminalApps v 1.0.2

 ## What's new:

+**ver 1.0.2 -- 28jun16**

+* found and used additional key-mapping associations.
+In particular the arrow keys are now accepted since typically <up>=>'A', <rt>=>'C', etc.
+* created terminal-rush (rush.adb)...a terminal version of the well known traffic rush puzzle game.

 **ver 1.0.1 -- 25jun16**